-However, once you hire your attorney, you need not worry about document retrieval.
+However, once you hire your attorney, you need not worry about document retrieval any more.
 All of the documents filed with the court, as well as orders issues from the court, are sent to your attorney.
 And if you do not yet have a case pending at the time of the initial consultation, you obviously do not have to concern yourself with fetching court documents.
-However, you still need to pay attention to items below.
+However, you still need to pay attention to the two items below.

 (3) Provide Your Attorney With Basic Information And Your Long-Term Objectives.

-This allows us to review your online docket of the case (unless it is a family law case in Seminole County, which does not allow online access for these cases).
+The intake sheet helps us review your online docket of the case (unless it is a family law case in Seminole County, which does not allow online access for these cases).
 Keep in mind though, that even the counties that do provide online access do not reveal the actual content of the filings.
 This is why it is crucial for the potential client to bring these to the initial consultation.

 More importantly, let us know what you want to accomplish in your case!
-However, “I want to bury my spouse” is not a legitimate goal.
-These are examples of appropriate goals: (a) if you’re going through a divorce with children, we want to know what type of time-sharing schedule you envision with your spouse and your children and (b) in divorces involving valuable assets, you should tell us what assets are vital to you, and which ones are expendable.
-Without knowing where you want to take your case, we can’t create the road map.
+“I want to bury my spouse” is not a legitimate goal.
+These are examples of appropriate goals: (a) if you are going through a divorce with children, we want to know what type of child custody time-sharing schedule with your spouse you envision and (b) in divorces involving valuable assets, you should tell us which assets are vital to you, and which ones are not as important.
+Without knowing where you want to take your case, we cannot create the road map to get you there.

 (4) Stick to the Plan

-If you follow these four simple suggestions, you will increase your chances of securing a more favorable mediation result or a more favorable ruling from the judge.
+If you follow these four simple suggestions, you will increase your chances of securing a more favorable mediation settlement or a more favorable ruling from the family court judge.